ENVIRONMENT & ENTERPRISE STRATEGIES

 White House Council on Environmental Quality -- Developed President Clinton's twenty-fifth anniversary report to Congress on environmental trends.

-Clinton Global Initiative -- Served on climate and energy team at the 2005, 2006 and 2007 annual conferences; co-developed agendas; moderated roundtable discussions among leading climate scientists, policymakers and industry leaders.
+Clinton Global Initiative -- Served on climate and energy team at the annual conferences; co-developed agendas; moderated roundtable discussions among leading climate scientists, policymakers and industry leaders.

 The World Economic Forum/Booz Allen & Hamilton -- Developed climate change science, policy and technology status report and formulated climate policy recommendations for the automobile industry.